tremuradaniel/learningDocker/readme.md

 <h1 id="volumes">3.
 Volumes</h1>

+Volumes are folders on the host machine's hard drive which are mounted into containers.

+Volumes <strong>persist if a container shuts down</strong>.
+If a container (re-)starts and mounts a volume, any data inside of that volume is <b>available in the container</b>.

+A container <b>can write</b> data into a volume and <b>read</b> data from it.

+<h2>3.1.
+Anonymous Volumes</h2>

+Created with the help of the Dockerfile: `VOLUME [ "/app/feedback" ]`.

+They are deleted whenever the container is deleted if the container in started with the `--rm` option.

+<h3>3.1.1.
+Removing Anonymous Volumes</h3>

+We saw, that anonymous volumes are removed automatically, when a container is removed.

+This happens when you start / run a container with the `--rm` option.

+If you start a container without that option, the anonymous volume would NOT be removed, even if you remove the container (with docker rm ...).

+Still, if you then re-create and re-run the container (i.e. you run docker run ... again), a new anonymous volume will be created.
+So even though the anonymous volume wasn't removed automatically, it'll also not be helpful because a different anonymous volume is attached the next time the container starts (i.e. you removed the old container and run a new one).

+Now you just start piling up a bunch of unused anonymous volumes - you can clear them via `docker volume rm VOL_NAME` or `docker volume prune`.

+<h2>3.2.
+Named Volumes</h2>

+A named volume does not get deleted once the contaienr is deleted.

+Create container with a named volume attached:
+`docker run -d -p 3000:80 --rm --name feedback-app -v feedback:/app/feedback feedback-node:volumes`

+where `feedback` is the name of the volume and `/app/feedback` is the path inside the container file system in which we wanna save.

 ## Persist data

 when running the first time, in order to have a named volume as opposed to a anonymous one, use